Jasmine-node is a node.js module that makes Jasmine framework available in node.js.

 jasmine-node spec/ --junitreport --output reportfolder/new-test-report.xml

-In this example, a simple test is created to test a node module xml2js
+In this example, a simple test is created to test a node module xml2js's builder function.

 The builder function creates xml strings from javascript objects.
 For example,